 Asking—or hiring—someone to be responsible for your home isn’t an easy task: besides securing someone trustworthy, they also need to know what to do if your furnace stops working, the pipes freeze, or water leaks.
 Because water damage is now the most common home insurance claim in Canada, many advisors recommend shutting off the water all together, draining your home’s plumbing system, and putting some non-toxic antifreeze in your plumbing traps.
 If there’s a power outage or your furnace breaks, this will prevent pipes, toilet bowls, or water heaters from freezing, cracking or bursting, and causing water damage.
 Shutting off the water supply also cuts the risk of spontaneous leaks from your washing machine, dishwasher, water heater, or even your fridge’s ice maker.

 This is important because insurance companies will only cover water damage resulting from sudden and unexpected leaks if certain maintenance and preventative standards are met—they won’t cover damage caused by burst frozen pipes if you leave your home empty, unchecked, and unheated.
+Adding flood insurance to your policy is a smart idea.

 Break-ins, both burglars and animals